 Navarr favour jewelry that represents the twisting journeys of the Great Dance.
 Knotted metalwork in either base or precious metals; rings, bracelets, armbands, torcs and brooches are the most common types found.
 When it comes to decoration, natural materials are drawn from heavily.
 Feathers and fur may trim clothes, and beads made from seeds, wood and stones will adorn many of their garments.
 Patterns may also be painted onto clothes, again using natural colours like ochre, red, black and white.

 Tattoos are common amongst the Navarr, used to memorialize significant moments in the Navarr’s life.
 They mark sworn oaths with tattoos, brands and scars, as a visible sign of the commitment they have made.
 Most tattoos are done with a dark red ink, symbolic of the blood that flows beneath the skin.
 It is not unknown for Thorns and Brands to permanently tattoo their warpaint.
 Thorn motifs are the most common design.
 Other common motifs are include blood, twisting plants, star-shaped flowers and feathers.

 They use less permanent warpaint on their face or hair when preparing for conflict.
 It can be meticulously applied in intricate entwined patterns or simply daubed with a finger.
 Donning the paint helps them prepare themselves and commits them to their course.
 Many Navarr warriors wear warpaint every day as a sign of their readiness to fight.

-Braids and dreadlocks are common, as are beads and other decorations woven into the hair.
+Braids and matted locks are common, as are beads and other decorations woven into the hair.

 Arms and Armour

 Thick hardened leather is the most common form of armour for the Navarr, occasionally supplemented with light chain or scale.
 Navarr armour often has lines and closures that run diagonally across the body rather than vertically.
 Wintermark runes on armour are rare and more intricate designs are found on the armour of the Navarr thorns often tracing out their own journey through the Great Dance.

 Shields are narrow and fluted, barely wider than the wielder.
 They are often heavily decorated with the thorn motif.